1.1 Reach level 2 for at least one other performance indicator in the program.

 Fulfill at least 4 of the following criteria:

-4.1 More than 50% of the participant’s eligible tenants are Green Marine participants.
+4.1 More than 50% of the port’s eligible tenants are Green Marine participants.

-Note: The participant may also use, for reference, the tonnage handled by tenants that are participants to the Green Marine environmental program.
+Note: The participant may also use, for reference, the tonnage handled by tenants that are participants of the Green Marine program.

 4.2 Use 1% or more of annual operating revenues to finance environmental or social projects linked to the participant’s environmental footprint.